(Last revised on 01/17/2020)

 The SWSGA annual calendar of events shall consist of twelve (12) regular events and one (1) final event, the FOUNDERS CHAMPIONSHIP (FC).
 Members will qualify for the FC via the FC Points List.
 Points may be gained from three sources.
 Points will be awarded at each event for a player’s, 1) participation, 2) their performance, and 3) by the introduction of new member(s).
 The top 72 amateur members available and the top 24 professional members available on the FC Points List at the conclusion of the 12th or final regular season event will qualify for the FC.

 Only Members in good standing may participate in the season ending “FOUNDERS CHAMPIONSHIP.

-The SWSGA has a Board of Directors comprised of 9 members, with a maximum of 5 professional or 5 amateur members.
+The SWSGA has a Board of Directors comprised of 9 members, with a minimum of 3 Pro’s.
 The Board of Directors is responsible for the annual review of the corporate by-laws, setting the SWSGA Policies and Procedures, for creating and adhering to an annual budget, for general administrative guidance, and the appointment and confirmation of an Executive Director, a Tournament Director and any other staff required to manage the day-to-day affairs of the SWSGA and for the staging of the events.
 The Board of Directors shall also determine the board officers, which shall include a President, Vice-President and a Secretary/Treasurer.

 The Board of Directors shall meet a minimum of 4 times a year.
 Each Board member shall attend a minimum of 4 meetings per year, and participate in a minimum of 6 SWSGA golf events per year.